 Withdrawal from Housing

-The term of the agreement is for the full academic year (fall and spring semesters).
-Students who withdraw from the residence halls during the academic year forfeit their housing deposit and remain liable for housing charges.
+The term of the license agreement is for the full academic year (fall and spring semesters).
+Students who withdraw from the residence halls during the academic year forfeit their housing deposit, pay the housing cancelation fee, and remain liable for housing charges.

 - Students may petition to be released from the Residence Hall License Agreement if they can demonstrate an inability to fulfill the terms of the agreement due to an extenuating circumstance:

 - Petition form can be located on the Office of Residence Life and Housing’s website under: License Agreement Petition for Appeal.